Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 ### Ahead-of-Time (AOT)

 AOT compiles your app at build time.
-For AOT compilation, include the --aot option with the ng build or ng serve command as below,
+For AOT compilation, include the `--aot option with the ng build or ng serve command as below,

-#### What are the advantages with AOT?
+#### What are the advantages of AOT?
 - The application can be rendered without compiling the app because the browser downloads a pre-compiled version of the application.
 - External CSS style sheets and HTML templates are included within the application JavaScript code.
 This way, a lot of AJAX requests can be saved.
 - It is not necessary to download the Angular compiler which reduces the application payload.